Cordelia Chase: Cultural impact

 The character of Cordelia Chase has been credited by some for making the mean girl, queen bee trope more likeable.
 Gillian Bennett wrote about Cordelia Chase in Paste Magazine noting, "The good old-fashioned high school mean girl; we all know them and may (secretly) love them.
 Regina George.
 Blair Waldorf.
 Girls who stomp around with their minions, shoving aside anyone in their way and harboring a—usually inexplicable—hatred for the female protagonist.
 What has made these mean girls, at sixteen, so bitter to the world and to others?
 The answer is almost never revealed before she is inevitably defeated by the “good girl,” but Buffy the Vampire Slayer gives us a rare glimpse beneath the cold mask of the mean girl with Cordelia Chase."

-Angelica Jade Bastién included Cordelia in the inspirations for the character Cheryl Blossom from the Riverdale show in the article wrote on Vulture.
+Angelica Jade Bastién included Cordelia in the inspirations for the character Cheryl Blossom from the Riverdale show in an article written in Vulture.
 She suggested that Cordelia is one of the most famous pop culture queen bees.
 In the Glamour article, Leeann Duggan wrote about the character Veronica Lodge by citing Cordelia as one of the examples of the trope which the character represents.
 She also put Cordelia and her counterpart Buffy Summers as one of the most prominent examples of the "Blonde versus brunette rivalry".
 CherryPicks, when talking about the term "Girlboss", wrote "When we think about classic girlbosses, iconic characters come to mind: Blair Waldorf (Leighton Meester) from Gossip Girl, Cordelia Chase (Charisma Carpenter) from Buffy the Vampire Slayer, and Daenerys Targaryen (Emilia Clarke) from Game of Thrones.".